liha16/1dv610a2/README.md

 Upload the source catalog to a php server.
 7.0.0 was used to create and test the app.
 Other versions of php might cause errors.

 Add an .htaccess file that prohibits view of files not desired.

+### Improvement (suggestions)

+(not implemented)

+- Make a separate class for "image"
+- Make exceptions custom classes
+- More excepttions, wrap the wole app?